Skip to content

 data1, data2 = np.random.randn(2, 25)

-# Creates two subplots (the `Axes` object) and the enclosing `Figure` object
+# Creates two subplots and returns the `Axes` object and the `Figure` object

 fig, axs = plt.subplots(1, 2, figsize=(10, 2.7))